Mobu59/yolo_series/README.md

-# YOLOU：United, Study and easier to Deploy
+# yolo_series：Integration of yolo target detection

-​	The purpose of our creation of YOLOU is to better learn the algorithms of the YOLO series and pay tribute to our predecessors.
+​	The purpose of our creation of yolo_series is to better learn the algorithms of the YOLO series, better train and deploy models.

-​	Here "U" means United, mainly to gather more algorithms about the YOLO series through this project, so that friends can better learn the knowledge of object detection.
-At the same time, in order to better apply AI technology, YOLOU will also join The corresponding Deploy technology will accelerate the implementation of the algorithms we have learned and realize the value.

 ![YOLOU](./images/YOLOU.png)